 Race 2 strains prey on Bluggoe and closely related cooking cultivars.

-In addition to Taiwan, TR4 has been reported in peninsular Malaysia and Sarawak, Indonesia (Papua province, Kalimantan, Halmahera, Java, Sulawesi and Sumatra), mainland China (Guangdong, Hainan, Guangxi, Fujian and Yunnan), the Philippines and Australia (Northern Territory in 1997 and Queensland in 2015).
+TR4 (VCG 01213/16) has been reported in peninsular Malaysia and Sarawak, Indonesia (Papua province, Kalimantan, Halmahera, Java, Sulawesi and Sumatra), mainland China (in Guangdong, where the first observation dates back to 1996, Hainan, Guangxi, Fujian and Yunnan), the Philippines and Australia (Northern Territory in 1997 and Queensland in 2015).
 In 2013, it was reported to be in Jordan — where it had been present since 2006 according to the disease report and has since been observed in at least one more production area — and in Mozambique, where it might have arrived 2-3 years earlier and has since been observed in a second plantation.
 In 2015, it was reported to be in Lebanon and Pakistan.
 There are also reports that it is in Oman and India.

 TR4 also attacks cultivars susceptible to races 1 and 2, and additional cultivars such as Barangan (Lakatan subgroup, AAA genome group) and Pisang Mas.
 The wide host range of TR4 makes it difficult to diagnose outbreaks.
 For example, while a Cavendish with Fusarium wilt would immediately raise alarm, a Gros Michel infected with TR4 would not because the assumption would be it is infected with a race 1 strain.